cscheid/cscheid.net/projects/illusions/white-patches-on-a-hex-mesh/index.md

 # Acknowledgements

-I found this one while building "[Variations on a Hermann Grid](../variations-on-a-hermann-grid/)".
+I found this one while building "[Variations on the Hermann Grid](../variations-on-the-hermann-grid/)".